OtaTran241/Stock_Price_Prediction/README.md

 Example
 In the provided code, the shift_columns function shifts each column by a specified number of steps (e.g., 1, 2, 3, etc.) and creates new features for each step.
 This helps in forming a dataset where past values of 'Close', 'Open', 'High', and 'Low' are used to predict future values of 'Close', capturing the dynamics of the time series.

-### Summary

-Creating additional `Close` columns by shifting the original `Close` column is a common technique in time series forecasting.
-It enables the model to:
-- Learn from past data points to make predictions about the future.
-- Capture temporal dependencies in the stock prices.
-- Predict a future price several steps ahead, which is the ultimate goal of the project.

-By doing this, you effectively prepare the data for a machine learning model that can forecast stock prices based on historical data, making your predictions more robust and accurate.

 ## Setup